hashchange/backbone.declarative.views/demo/amd/rjs/build-commands.md

 # Generating r.js builds

-## Generating builds for JS Bin demos
+## Split builds with two build files, for JS Bin demos

-### Two build files

-The demo HTML files reference two concatenated build files:
+The demo HTML files for JS Bin reference two concatenated build files:

 - `vendor.js` for the third-party dependencies.
 It includes Backbone.Declarative.Views and a local wrapper model (`backbone.declarative.views.marionette`) which is needed to set up a Marionette dependency for it.
 - `backbone-app.js` and `marionette-app.js` for the demo code, consisting of local modules (except for the Backbone.Declarative.Views wrapper).